vinothflorian/YOUTUBE_DATA_HARVESTING_WAREHOUSING/README.md

 1. Activate Youtube API in Google console and notedown the API key
 2. Assign the youtube api key to the variable api_key in the code
 3. make sure MySQL is installed and running

+**usage**
+1. The Application has two tabs, Home Tab and Query Tab
+2. Home tab has the baisc information about the application and a input box to enter the channel ID.
+3. The 'Get Info' button will helps to retrive the  channel related information.
+4. The 'Load to DB' button is used to fetch and add the channel, video and comment data of the respective channel to MySQL Database.
+5. The query tab has a list of questions for which the results need to be produced.
+6. select the respective query and click result button to see the output.